Smarts and Scents

 Following Lewis's long harangue about the purposes of their visit, to which Chief Cameahwait cheerily responded with promises of friendship and cooperation, came the visitors' honorific gifts — peace medals, fine clothing, tobacco, and "some small articles" for the chiefs — followed by presents for others, a mixture of familiar Indian favorites such as paint, moccasins, and beads, along with tokens of some of civilization's benefits — awls, knives, and looking-glasses.
 The whole affair came off as a rousing success.
 The Shoshones seemed duly impressed.
 "They had indeed abundant sources of surprise in all they saw," Lewis exulted.
 "The appearance of the men, their arms, their clothing, the canoes, the strange looks of the negro, and the sagacity of our dog, all in turn shared their admiration."3

 The Shoshones, like all other Indian people, had owned, bred, trained, used, and loved dogs from the dimmest days of their own origins.
 What was it, then, about "our dog" that thrilled them so?
-Certain it is that they recognized an ineffable quality that Seaman seemed to possess, both in his appearance and his actions.
-We don't know whether they had a name for it or not, but Lewis called it sagacity.
+Certain it is that they recognized an ineffable quality that Seaman seemed to possess, both in his attitudes and his actions.
+We don't know whether the Indians had a name for it or not, but Lewis called it sagacity.

 "Quick of scent or thought"